Comparison of professional wrestling and mixed martial arts: Comparison

+Brock Lesnar and Ronda Rousey are the first man and woman, respectively, to have won world championships in both professional wrestling and mixed martial arts.

 Professional wrestling could be considered a performance art which combines athletics with theatrical performance.
 Matches are contested on a pre-determined basis, where the fight on display is merely for entertainment purposes.
 Viewers are integral to a professional wrestling match, as the audience is who the action is for.
 Professional wrestling mixes many styles of amateur wrestling, striking and showmanship to display a fight, whilst the two performers work together to achieve a "worked" fight.
-Professional wrestling was first popularized in the 19th century Europe as a carnival attraction.
+Professional wrestling was first popularized in 19th century Europe as a carnival attraction.

 Mixed Martial Arts, is a hybrid of many types of physical full-contact sports; including wrestling, boxing and Martial Arts, such as Brazilian Jiu-Jitsu.
 The early 1990s saw the Ultimate Fighting Championship popularize the term "Mixed Martial Arts", for such a bout.
 Competitors in MMA are generally skilled in many different styles, however, it is possible to be only proficient in one type of combat.
 As some professional wrestling moves are simply worked versions of legitimate holds, there can be a crossover between the two.

 Possibly the most successful crossover pro wrestler and MMA competitor is Brock Lesnar, who has won the world championships in both the WWE and UFC.
 Other wrestlers to have won world championships in both MMA and Pro Wrestling include Bobby Lashley (Shark Fights Heavyweight Championship as well as the Impact World Championship, the ECW World Championship and the WWE Championship), and UFC Hall of Famers Dan Severn and Ken Shamrock, who won the UFC Superfight Championship and the NWA World Heavyweight Championship.

 Rivalry

 Since MMA's rise to prominence in the 1990s, some pro wrestlers or MMA fighters have been cynical against the other's profession.
 This can be an attack on the sport as a whole, or acting as a fan dismissing certain actions within that sport.
+In September of 2023, the WWE and UFC, the two most valuable combat sports-related promotions, began operating under TKO Group Holdings.

+In Brazil, the criticism predates the existence of MMA.
+In a 1971 interview, Hélio Gracie criticized the professional wrestling program Telecatch on Brazilian television, which drew inspiration from American and Mexican pro wrestling, condemning its scripted and theatrical nature as a distortion of legitimate martial arts.
+Decades later, Hélio's grandson Rener Gracie married Eve Torres, a former WWE champion who also holds a brown belt in Brazilian Jiu-Jitsu and serves as an instructor at the Gracie University.